btwkenji/astrodata-api/README.md

 - pull requests are welcome, for major changes, please open an issue first to discuss what you would like to change

+- please make sure to update tests as appropriate

 ## license